iAmWillShepherd/event-triggered-notifications-tutorial/README.md

 There are three approaches for implementing these types of notifications:

-- Leverage **Segments** for sending messages.
+- Leverage **Segments** for sending messages
-- Use the OneSignal Notification API.
+- Use the OneSignal Notification API
-- Use a platform SDK.
+- Use a platform SDK

 This tutorial series will cover the three methods outlined above, but first, I need to cover the building blocks that make this possible: events, segments, and automated messages.